-Let’s dive deeper into what’s in Corona water.
+Let’s look closer at what’s in Corona water.

 What’s in Corona water?